 Writing ROOT files

-To write objects to a ROOT file, they must be open.
+To write objects to a ROOT file, the objects must be open.

 - Use TFile::Write() to write objects to a ROOT file.